YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 What proof should a verteporfin claim show?

-Use this check when a clinic, video, or discussion makes verteporfin sound like a solved donor regrowth method.
-The point is not to reject research.
-The point is to avoid turning early interest into a surgical budget.
+Use this when a clinic, video, or discussion makes verteporfin sound like a solved donor regrowth method.
+The question is not whether the idea is interesting.
+It is whether the evidence is strong enough to change a surgical donor plan.

 Unsafe scarless FUE claims